 The salary sacrificed by the employee is a P11d benefit, and thus subject to taxation, and will be subject to employers’ National Insurance.

 Typical Group Income Protection benefits are subject to Income Tax, and HMRC has advised this will continue to be true.
 Employees receiving Group Income Protection benefits will effectively find themselves taxed both on the premium and the benefit.

 We would urge advisers to fully explore the value of this type of arrangement in light of the new legislation.

 Group Critical Illness

-Group Critical Illness is already treated as a P11d benefit and is likely to be broadly unaffected beyond a possible increase in employers’ National Insurance contributions.
+Group Critical Illness is already treated as a P11d benefit and is likely to be broadly unaffected.

 Benefit in kind revaluation

-A consultation on reviewing the value of taxable benefits will be announced in the Budget 2017.
+A consultation on reviewing the value of taxable benefits was announced in the Budget 2017.
 We will advise of any impact on Group Insurance products when the results of the consultation become clear.